 In response to an invitation by Spacex and curator Claire Louise Staunton, the artists Margareta Kern and Jonathan Hoskins were in residence throughout spring and summer 2016 exploring the ways in which infrastructure and governance impact upon everyday life.

 The residency was situated in the new town of Cranbrook that is currently under construction in East Devon, close to Exeter.
-It is the first “free standing new settlement” in Devon since the Middle Ages.

 The artists engaged with the new town as a physical and psychological proposal for a new community, in an historical moment when the role of the state in shaping urban development and providing social housing is being dramatically restructured.